steryu/CreateClass-script/README.md

 #endif
 ```

-The script is inspired by [Maia de Graaf](https://github.com/maiadegraaf/42-Ultimate-Orthodox-Canonical-Class-Creator), who made a more complicated script, this an simplified version.
+The script is inspired by [Maia de Graaf](https://github.com/maiadegraaf/42-Ultimate-Orthodox-Canonical-Class-Creator), who made a more complicated script, this a simplified version.